500+

 Skip the "advanced" forms.
 Take with water; the mild early water-weight is inside the muscle, not bloat.

-Unlike most things in our library, there's no controversy here — creatine is a legal, freely sold supplement that no major sports authority bans.
-The only real to-do is buying a clean, third-party-tested brand.
+Unlike most things in our library, there's little live controversy here today — creatine is a legal, freely sold supplement that no major sports authority bans.
+But it wasn't always uncontested everywhere, and it's worth looking at every country, not just the U.S., before calling the case fully closed.

 FDA